LocalDigitalPeopleCulture/LocalDigitalPeopleCulture/application.md

 <li>Surveys and questionnaires to baseline where organisations feel they are in addressing cultural change and identify success stories and lessons</li>
 <li>Semi-structured interviews and focus groups to conduct a deeper inquiry into stories including barriers to success and what helped, areas of interest and dynamics within organisations</li>
 <li>Potential workshops to understand what helped organisations implement change and improvement</li>
-<li>Synthesis to bring all the research together to recommend a set of resources</li>
+<li>Synthesis to bring all the research together to identify user and organisational needs</li>
 </ul>
 <p>To undertake this research we will:</p>
 <p></p>